Hiring People – Getting it Right the First Time (All the Time!)

 It’s a vicious cycle.
 But if you build it, they will come.

-At CXperts, what we built is a web-based recruiting tool called NIA (Nearsol Intelligence Automation) to help us assess our employees on the basis of values-alignment and getting “the right person in the right seat.”
+At cxperts, what we built is a web-based recruiting tool called NIA (Nearsol Intelligence Automation) to help us assess our employees on the basis of values-alignment and getting “the right person in the right seat.”
 Check it out here.

 This automated recruitment process does away with the nitty-gritty of recruitment (sifting through applications sent, classifying skill-sets, scheduling the first interview to specific HR officers, initial assessments…).
 It brings more efficacy in terms of screening by giving our recruitment team more time to process more candidates and spend less time screening via phone.
 And in turn, more time is spent in evaluating applicants on the basis of fit.